switchdin/eng-practices/review/reviewer/looking-for.md

 Otherwise, if the style guideline is more a recommendation and not a requirement, then it's a judgment call whether the new code should be consistent with the style guide or the surrounding code.
-Bias towards following the style guide unless the local inconsistency would be too confusing.

 If no other rule applies, the author should maintain consistency with the existing code.